5th Floor, Brigade Towers,

 To understand key trends, Download Sample Report

-In defense, the United States has the biggest budget in the world with the Department Of Defense receiving nearly USD 720 billion in 2020.
-The United States is investing heavily in modernizing its navy and in 2019 United States Navy tested High-Velocity Projectile which is a Mach 3 shell capable of carrying three times more explosive than the existing ship ammunition shells fired from guns on frigates and destroyers.
+In defense, the United States has the biggest budget in the world, with the Department Of Defense receiving nearly USD 720 billion in 2020.
+The United States is investing heavily in modernizing its navy, and in 2019 United States Navy tested High-Velocity Projectile, which is a Mach 3 shell capable of carrying three times more explosive than the existing ship ammunition shells fired from guns on frigates and destroyers.
 The projectile can be fired from both 127 mm and 155 mm guns.
 In 2020, the United States Marine Corps invested USD 10 million for the development of polymer cased large-caliber ammunition that will reduce the total ammunition load carried by combat units, thereby increasing battle efficiency and decreasing combat fatigue.
 In May 2020, the United States Army signed a deal of USD 7.9 million with Raytheon Technologies for the development of ramjet-powered long artillery shells in collaboration with the Netherlands Organization For Applied Scientific Research.
-Such development and procurement plans will drive the growth of the large caliber market in the US during the forecast period.
+Such development and procurement plans may drive the growth of the large caliber market in the US during the forecast period.

 To understand geography trends, Download Sample Report.

 The market for large caliber ammunition is fragmented with several players.
-Some of the prominent players in the market are General Dynamics, BAE Systems, Orbital ATK (Northrop Grumman), Rheinmetall AG, and Nammo AS among others.
+Some of the prominent players in the market are General Dynamics, BAE Systems, Orbital ATK (Northrop Grumman), Rheinmetall AG, and Nammo AS.
 The market is driven by innovations in design, materials, lethality, etc. The increasing need for arms and ammunition is allowing the countries to strengthen their local and government-owned ammunition companies.
 Countries, like Saudi Arabia, the United Arab Emirates, China, and India, are supporting local manufacturing companies to facilitate the need for their respective armed forces, thereby, helping the local companies to have a significant share in the market studied.

 1.1 Study Assumptions